zhuangyufan/Communication-System-Simulation-Matlab/Project01_CSMA_CA/README.md

 # Project01 CSMA-CA
-Use Mento-Carlo simulation to demonstrate the average transmission efficiency versus the number of STAs in a BSS, where transmission Efficiency=  (Time for Frame Transmission and Acknowledge)/(Time for Frame Transmission+Overhead(SIFS,DIFS,contention))
+Use Mento-Carlo simulation to demonstrate the average transmission efficiency versus the number of STAs in a BSS, where
+$ transmission efficiency = \frac{a}{b}$